taiman9/Deep-learning/Autoencoder-PCA/README.md

 , also called Xavier uniform initializer.
 It draws samples from a uniform distribution within [−limit, limit] where limit is

-<span>&#8730;</span>(6/(fan<sub>in</sub> + fan<sub>out</sub>)) where fan<sub>in</sub> is the number of input units in the weight tensor and
+<span>&#8730;</span>(6/(fan<sub>in</sub> + fan<sub>out</sub>)) where fan<sub>in</sub> is the number of input units in the weight tensor a

-fan<sub>out</sub> is the number  of output units in the weight tensor.
+and fan<sub>out</sub> is the number  of output units in the weight tensor.

-\2. cost() should compute and return the cost of the sparse autoencoder on the input
+2. *cost()* should compute and return the cost of the sparse autoencoder on the input

 data matrix X, by running forward propagation to compute the data cost and adding

 the L2 regularization and KL-divergence sparsity terms.

-The code for running gradient descent with minibatches is provided in sparseAutoen-
+The code for running gradient descent with minibatches is provided in **sparseAutoencoderExercise.py.**

-coderExercise.py.
-While you do not need to change this code, it is recommended that you

-read it and understand how it works.
+While you do not need to change this code, it is recommended that you read it and understand how it works.

-2.2.1 Bonus (25 points)
+**2.2.1 Bonus**

-Change the code in sparseAutoencoderExercise.py to do batch training with L-BFGS for 400

-iterations instead of SGD with Adam.
+Change the code in sparseAutoencoderExercise.py to do batch training with L-BFGS for 400 iterations instead of SGD with Adam.

-2.3 PCA and Whitening in 2D (50 points)
+### 2.3 PCA and Whitening in 2D

-Coding eﬀort: my implementation has 9 lines of code.

-In this exercise you will implement PCA, PCA whitening and ZCA whitening, as de-
+In this exercise you will implement PCA, PCA whitening and ZCA whitening.

-scribed in the Lecture 3.
-The only ﬁle you need to modify is pca 2d.py.
-Implementing this
+The only ﬁle you need to modify is **pca 2d.py**.
+Implementing this exercise will make the next exercise signiﬁcantly easier

-exercise will make the next exercise signiﬁcantly easier to understand and complete.
+to understand and complete.

-Step 0: Load data: The starter code contains code to load 45 2D data points.
+**Step 0:** Load data: The starter code contains code to load 45 2D data points.
 When

 plotted using the scatter function, the results should look like in Figure [2(a)](#br5).